High-dimensional mixed-categorical Gaussian processes with application to multidisciplinary design optimization for a green aircraft: Introduction

-For such purpose, the use of a \textit{Gaussian process} (GP)~\cite{williams2006gaussian}, also called Kriging model~\cite{krige1951statistical}, is recognized as an effective modeling approach for constructing a response surface model based on an available dataset.
-Specifically, we make the assumption that our unknown black-box function, denoted as $f$, follows a Gaussian process with mean $\mu^{f}$ and standard deviation $\sigma^f$, expressed as follows:
+For such purpose, the use of a Gaussian Process (GP)~\cite{williams2006gaussian}, also called Kriging model~\cite{krige1951statistical}, is recognized as an effective modeling approach for constructing a response surface model based on an available dataset.
+Specifically, we make the assumption that our unknown black-box function, denoted as $f$, follows a GP with mean $\mu^{f}$ and standard deviation $\sigma^f$, expressed as follows:

-Several modeling approaches have been put forward for addressing the challenges of handling categorical or integer variables within the context of Gaussian Processes~\cite{Pelamatti, Zhou, Deng, Roustant, GMHL, Gower, cuesta2021comparison, SciTech_cat}.
-In comparison to Gaussian Processes designed for continuous variables, the most important changes concern the estimation of the correlation matrix, an essential element in the derivation of $\mu^{f}$ and $\sigma^f$.
-Much like the procedure for constructing a Gaussian Process with continuous inputs, Continuous Relaxation (CR) techniques~\cite{GMHL, SciTech_cat}, models involving continuous latent variables~\cite{cuesta2021comparison}, and Gower Distance (GD) based models~\cite{Gower} use a kernel-based approach for estimating this correlation matrix.
-However, recent innovative approaches take a different path by modeling directly the various entries of the correlation matrix~\cite{Pelamatti,Zhou,Deng,Roustant}, and therefore, do not rely on any kernel choice.
-It has been shown in~\cite{Mixed_Paul} that the Homoscedastic Hypersphere (HH) correlation kernel of Zhou~\textit{et al.} generalizes simpler methods like CR or GD kernels.
+Several modeling approaches have been put forward for addressing the challenges of handling categorical or integer variables within the context of GP~\cite{Pelamatti, Zhou, Deng, Roustant, GMHL, Gower, cuesta2021comparison, SciTech_cat}.
+In comparison to GP designed for continuous variables, the most important changes concern the estimation of the correlation matrix, an essential element in the derivation of $\mu^{f}$ and $\sigma^f$.
+Much like the procedure for constructing a GP with continuous inputs, Continuous Relaxation (CR) techniques~\cite{GMHL, SciTech_cat}, models involving continuous latent variables~\cite{cuesta2021comparison}, and Gower Distance (GD) based models~\cite{Gower} use a kernel-based approach for estimating this correlation matrix.
+However, recent innovative approaches take a different path by modeling directly the various entries of the correlation matrix~\cite{Pelamatti,Zhou,Deng,Roustant}, and therefore, do not rely on any kernel choice, such methods involve the Homoscedastic Hypersphere (HH)~\cite{Zhou} and the Exponential HH (EHH)~\cite{Mixed_Paul} kernels.
+It has been shown in~\cite{Mixed_Paul} that the HH correlation kernel generalizes simpler methods like CR or GD kernels.
 However, this more general method for handling categorical design variables increases the number of hyperparameters required to be tuned associated with the GP model.
 In particular, this means that the method could only be used for small dimensional problems.
-Since the construction of the GP model may not be scaled to practical applications involving a large number of mixed variables, some specific strategies have to be investigated to deal with this complexity~\cite{spagnol_global_2019,TREGO}.
-In particular, the Kriging with Partial Least Squares (KPLS) method~\cite{Bouhlel18,bouhlel_KPLSK} is one the most commonly used reduction techniques~\cite{KPLSu1,KPLSu2} to tackle high dimension.
-Several other dimension reduction methods include principal components analysis~\cite{wang2017batched}, active subspace~\cite{AS}, manifold embedding~\cite{tenenbaum2000global} or marginal Gaussian process~\cite{MGP} to reduce the input space and to construct the GP in a smaller dimensional space.